TihanMo/m295_lbb/README.md

 * Import m295_lbb.postman_collection.json into Postman
 * Run the collection
 * Note that the collection can **only be run once** with all checks passed because of unique IDs being created everytime you create a new task.
-If you want to test again you can manually input an object with following format:
+If you want to test again you can manually input an object into src/taskData.json with following format:
   {
     "id": "3b6b5d99-cc0b-4369-9f0c-df2145ac97f3",
     "Titel": "New Task",
+    "User": "admin",
     "Beschreibung": "This is a new task",
     "Erstellungsdatum": "2023-06-10",
     "Erfüllungsdatum": "2023-06-15"